-What they can't bring in is evidence of bad character of the other person, and of course, this is exactly what this is.
+What they can't bring in is evidence of the bad character of the other person, and of course, this is precisely what this is.
 It's showing that the person has a bad character and they're doing bad things, so they're going to ram it under this Evidence Code Section 1101.

-So, if you have one of these cases, we have you come in and we go over it and we start making strategic decisions on exactly how we're going to defend you in your sex-related offense in Los Angeles County.
+So, if you have one of these cases, we have you come in, go over it, and start making strategic decisions on exactly how we're going to defend you in your sex-related offense in Los Angeles County.

-For more information on Using Other Sex Acts Against Sex Crime Defendant, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 542-0979 today.
+A free initial consultation is your best step for more information against sex crime charges.
+Get the information and legal answers you seek by calling (213) 542-0979 today.